josefs/meta-paper/paper.md

 single language which will be able to handle all use cases.
 It might be that new languages have to be developed to cater for needs in different domains.
-Further research is needed to determine the best way to use the methodology presneted in this paper.
+Further research is needed to determine the best way to use the methodology presented in this paper.

 # Related work